siglens/siglens-docs/docs/instrument-traces/go-app.md

 ## Next Steps
 Since OpenTelemetry doesn't yet support full auto-instrumentation for Go like it does for some other languages, how you instrument your app will depend on which packages you're currently using.
-Checkout the [OpenTelemetry Registry](https://opentelemetry.io/ecosystem/registry/) to find instrumented packages that you can use in place of your existing packages.
+Checkout the [OpenTelemetry Registry](https://opentelemetry.io/ecosystem/registry/) to find packages for instrumenting your existing packages.